PellelNitram/OnlineHTR/README.md

 If you want to store your own handwriting sample in a CSV file, then execute `python src/draw_and_store_sample.py`.

+## 🏋️ Training from scratch

+1. Follow installation procedure provided in [Installation](#installation).
+2. Set up the training data as described [in the training data](#training-data) section below.
+3. Start training with `bash scripts/train_dataIAMOnDB_featuresLinInterpol20DxDyDtN_decoderGreedy.sh` from repository root directory after you activated the conda environment that you use.

 ## Installation

 This repository uses a conda environment in which packages are installed using pip.